kavin-J/stormpath-sdk-java/docs/source/config.rst

   #.
 Your web application can read the ``$HOME/.stormpath/apiKey.properties`` file :ref:`mentioned in the Quickstart <get-api-key>`.
   #.
 You have only one Application registered with Stormpath.

-.. only:: springboot
+.. only:: not servlet

   #.
 You added the |project| .jar and its transitive dependencies to your web application's ``/WEB-INF/lib`` directory.
-This happens automatically if you use a Maven-compatible build tool like Maven or Gradle to :ref:`specify the stormpath-thymeleaf-spring-boot-starter dependency <dependency-jar>` in your project build configuration.
+This happens automatically if you use a Maven-compatible build tool like Maven or Gradle to :ref:`specify the Stormpath starter dependency <dependency-jar>` in your project build configuration.
   #.
 Your web application can read the ``$HOME/.stormpath/apiKey.properties`` file :ref:`mentioned in the Quickstart <get-api-key>`.
   #.
 You have only one Application registered with Stormpath.